-25.26.
-Powers, and Functions and Objectives of the Commissioner of Data Protection
+26. Powers, Functions and Objectives of the Commissioner of Data Protection

-- (1) The Commissioner of Data Protection has such powers, duties and functions as conferred on him under this Law and any Regulation made under this Law and shall exercise such powers and perform such functions in pursuit of the objectives of this Law and the Regulations. - (2) In performing his functions and exercising his powers, the Commissioner of Data Protections shall pursue the following objectives: - (a) to promote good practices and observance of the requirements of this Law and the Regulations by the Data Controllers; and - (b) to promote greater awareness and public understanding of data protection and the requirements of this Law and the Regulations in the DIFC. - (1) It is the duty of the Commissioner of Data Protection to promote good practices by the Data Controllers and, in particular, to perform his functions under this Law and any Regulation made under it as to promote the observance of the requirements of this Law and any Regulation made under it by Data Controllers.
+- (1) The Commissioner of Data Protection has such powers, duties and functions as conferred on him under this Law and any Regulation made under this Law and shall exercise such powers and perform such functions in pursuit of the objectives of this Law and the Regulations. - (2) In performing his functions and exercising his powers, the Commissioner of Data Protections shall pursue the following objectives:

-- (2) The Commissioner of Data Protection has such powers, duties and functions as conferred on it under this Law and any Regulation made under it and shall exercise such powers and perform such functions in pursuit of the objectives of this Law and any Regulations. - (3) Without limiting the generality of Article $\frac{25}{(2)}$ $\frac{26(1)}{26(1)}$ , such powers, duties and functions of the Commissioner of Data Protection shall include, so far as is reasonably practicable: - (a) accessing Personal Data Processed by Data Controllers or Data Processors; - (b) collecting all the information necessary for the performance of its supervisory; - (c) issueing warnings or admonishments and make recommendations to Data Controllers; - (d) initiateing proceedings for contraventions of the Law before the Court; - (e) imposeing fines in the event of non-compliance with its direction; - (f) imposeing fines for non-compliance with the Laws and any Regulations; - (g) initiateing a claim for compensation on behalf of a Data Subject before the Court where there has been a material contravention of the Law to the detriment of the Data Subject; - (h) preparing or causing to be prepared in a timely and efficient manner: - (i) draft Regulations; - (ii) draft standards or codes of practice; and - (iii) guidance; reasonably required to enable him to perform his statutory functions; - (i) submitting such draft Regulations, draft standards, and draft codes of practice to the President and the DIFCA Board of Directors for approval and advising it of any guidance that is issued;
+- (a) to promote good practices and observance of the requirements of this Law and the Regulations by the Data Controllers; and - (b) to promote greater awareness and public understanding of data protection and the requirements of this Law and the Regulations in the DIFC. - (3) Without limiting the generality of Article 26(1), such powers, duties and functions of the Commissioner of Data Protection shall include, so far as is reasonably practicable: - (a) accessing Personal Data Processed by Data Controllers or Data Processors; - (b) collecting all the information necessary for the performance of its supervisory; - (c) issuing warnings or admonishments and make recommendations to Data Controllers; - (d) initiating proceedings for contraventions of the Law before the Court; - (e) imposing fines in the event of non-compliance with its direction; - (f) imposing fines for non-compliance with the Laws-and any Regulations; - (g) initiating a claim for compensation on behalf of a Data Subject before the Court where there has been a material contravention of the Law to the detriment of the Data Subject; - (h) preparing or causing to be prepared in a timely and efficient manner: - (i) draft Regulations; - (ii) draft standards or codes of practice; and - (iii) guidance; reasonably required to enable him to perform his statutory functions; - (i) submitting such draft Regulations, draft standards, and draft codes of practice to the DIFCA Board of Directors for approval and advising it of any guidance that is issued;

-- (j) prescribing forms to be used for any of the purposes of this Law or any legislation administered by the Commissioner of Data Protection; - (k) acquiring, holding and disposing of property of any description; - (l) making contracts and other agreements; - (m) with the prior consent of the President and DIFCA Board of Directors, borrowing monies and providing security for such borrowings; - (n) employing and appointing persons on such terms as he considers appropriate to assist him in the exercise of his powers and performance of his functions; - (o) where he considers it appropriate to do so, delegating such of his functions and powers as may more efficiently and effectively be performed by his officers or employees and, with the approval of the President either generally or in relation to any particular matter, by any other person; and - (p) exercising and performing such other powers and functions as may be delegated to the Commissioner of Data Protection by the President pursuant to the provisions of this Law. - (3) The Commissioner of Data Protection has power to do whatever he deems necessary, for or in connection with, or reasonably incidental to, the performance of his functions. - (4) In exercising his powers and performing his functions the Commissioner of Data Protection shall act in an independent manner.
+- (j) prescribing forms to be used for any of the purposes of this Law or any legislation administered by the Commissioner of Data Protection; - (k) acquiring, holding and disposing of property of any description; - (1) making contracts and other agreements; - (m) with the prior consent of the President, borrowing monies and providing security for such borrowings; - (n) employing and appointing persons on such terms as he considers appropriate to assist him in the exercise of his powers and performance of his functions; and - (o) exercising and performing such other powers and functions as may be delegated to the Commissioner of Data Protection by the President pursuant to the provisions of this Law. - (4) The Commissioner of Data Protection has power to do whatever he deems necessary, for or in connection with, or reasonably incidental to, the performance of his functions. - (5) In exercising his powers and performing his functions the Commissioner of Data Protection shall act in an independent manner.

-26.27.
-Production of Information
+27. Production of Information

-- (1) The Commissioner of Data Protection may require a Data Controller by written notice to: - (a) give specified information; or - (b) produce specified documents which relate to the Processing of Personal Data. - (2) The Data Controller in respect of whom a requirement is made pursuant to Article $\frac{26(1)}{(27(1))}$ must shall comply with that requirement.
+- (1) The Commissioner of Data Protection may require a Data Controller by written notice to: - (a) give specified information; or - (b) produce specified documents which relate to the Processing of Personal Data. - (2) The Data Controller in respect of whom a requirement is made pursuant to Article 27(1) shall comply with that requirement.
 Where the Data Controller fails to comply with the requirement, the Commissioner of Data Protection may impose a fine.

-27.28.
-Regulations
+28. Regulations